microsoft/playwright/docs-src/api-body.md

 ```

 > **Chromium-only** Playwright can also be used to control the Chrome browser, but it works best with the version of
 Chromium it is bundled with.
 There is no guarantee it will work with any other version.
-Use `executablePath` option with
+Use [`option: executablePath`]()
-extreme caution.
+option with extreme caution.
 >
 > If Google Chrome (rather than Chromium) is preferred, a [Chrome
 Canary](https://www.google.com/chrome/browser/canary.html) or [Dev
 Channel](https://www.chromium.org/getting-involved/dev-channel) build is suggested.
 >
-> In [browserType.launch()]() above, any mention of Chromium also applies to Chrome.
+> In [`method: BrowserType.launch`]() above, any mention of Chromium also applies to Chrome.
 >
 > See [`this article`](https://www.howtogeek.com/202825/what%E2%80%99s-the-difference-between-chromium-and-chrome/) for
 a description of the differences between Chromium and Chrome. [`This